-280 Private Strings
+280 Private Strings 1-2 credits

 Private string instrument instruction for music majors who have not yet passed the sophomore interview, and minors.
 One 50 minute lesson per week.
 May be taken by non-majors with instructor's permission.
 May be repeated for credit.